btroop/btroop/docs/experience.md

 ### Management Consultant, Grant Thornton
 **Sr Associate, Feb 2017 - Feb 2018**

-**Highlights from projects for Fortune 50 tech company**
+>**Highlights from projects for Fortune 50 tech company**
-- Managed strategic business operations for a global, modern-digital-marketing program that influenced over $150M in revenue across 7 countries while in its first year of incubation
+>- Managed strategic business operations for a global, modern-digital-marketing program that influenced over $150M in revenue across 7 countries while in its first year of incubation
-- Developed a global engagement program's go-to-market strategy for onboarding existing business partners onto a new transaction platform
+>- Developed a global engagement program's go-to-market strategy for onboarding existing business partners onto a new transaction platform
-- Drove a multi-system data audit to identify and catalog reporting disparities; provided strategic recommendations for eliminating reporting issues and building stakeholder trust
+>- Drove a multi-system data audit to identify and catalog reporting disparities; provided strategic recommendations for eliminating reporting issues and building stakeholder trust

 <details>
-  <summary><b>More details</b></summary>
+  <summary><b>Project details</b></summary>
   <br/>
 <b>Global modern marketing program management</b>
 - Attributed $150M in influenced revenue to an automate global, digital marketing program by driving process improvements to optimize integrated marketing-and-sales pipeline performance